psychospace/psychospace.info/Yofora/Great Nortian Empire.md

 As they approached, they were each met by [[Valerian|Valerian Nortia]], who protected it by drawing on [[Ekaitz]]'s energy.

 These five apostle-knights shared in immaculate reality-altering dreams as a result of Valerian's immense [[Monism|psychic power]], which was said to shatter their wills and bind them all.
-Each of the peoples of Yofora warred and toiled with one another, but thanks to Uforia and the first of the imperial line, they suddenly were given a common tongue: they felt what one another felt and began to believe that their own minds were not meant to be their own.
+Each of the peoples of Yofora warred and toiled with one another, but thanks to Uforia and the first of the [[Nortian imperial family|imperial line]], they suddenly were given a common tongue: they felt what one another felt and began to believe that their own minds were not meant to be their own.
 In this realization, despair began to sow in their souls.

 To ease what it knew was pain, Uforia granted each of the apostle-knights new names.
 These names were said to be themselves words of power, speaking the [[Divine Equation]] in a literal sense.
 Their tribes would bear their old names.